alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-05-21-experiments-in-agentic-ai-part-x-moving-the-loop-to-bedrock-converse-tools.md

 - whether the outer workflow had to retry, and
 - how much repair work happened inside the tool loop before the attempt finished.

+The structured trace makes that second question much easier to answer.
+In the later observability run, for example, the top-level workflow still said "one iteration", but the trace showed 13 implementer rounds, two implementer test runs, one failing generated test, a rewrite of `tests/test_game.py`, and then a clean test run.
+That is exactly the kind of inner-loop story that the original trace made too hard to see.

 ## Lessons and Remaining Gaps

 The biggest lesson is that tool use is a better abstraction than passing code around as formatted text.